In new poll, 60 percent support keeping stay-at-home restrictions to fight coronavirus

 In March, 53 percent of voters said they were worried that someone in their immediate family would catch the disease.
 Now it's 73 percent.

-Also in March, a combined 26 percent said the coronavirus has changed their day-to-day life in a “very” or “fairly” major way.
-Now it’s 77 percent.
+Also in March, a combined 26 percent said the coronavirus has changed their day-to-day lives in a "very" or "fairly" major way.
+Now it's 77 percent.

 And in a CNBC poll conducted in early April by the same polling firms, 27 percent said they personally know someone infected by the coronavirus.
 Now, just more than a week later, it's 40 percent.